jonathan-odonnell/milestone-project-4/README.md

 22. Add/Edit Flights Forms

-    - These enable admin users to add or edit the details of each holiday destination including package details, features, activities and itineraries.
+    - These enable admin users to add a new flight or edit the details of an exisiting flight.

 23. Extra Details